petalmd/petalmd.font/README.md

 ## Usage

-Every icon is registed as a `sf-` prefixed class, so if the targeted icon is named `download` rendering it will look like :
+Every icon is registed as a `sf-` prefixed class, so if the targeted icon is named `download` rendering it will looks like :

 ```html
 <i class="sf sf-download"></i>